 Get prepared.
 Your Farmers® agent will help answer your questions and discuss insurance coverage options.

-This information is provided by the Institute for Business & Home Safety.
+This information is provided the Institute for Business & Home Safety.
 The Institute for Business & Home Safety’s mission is to reduce the social and economic effects of natural disasters and other property losses by conducting research and advocating improved construction, maintenance and preparation practices.

 The information and suggestions presented range from simple weekend tasks to involved projects that may require professional assistance.
 Before starting on any activity, make sure you are comfortable with the required skill level.
 If you are uncertain, contact a professional.
 Report any property damage to your insurance agent or company representative immediately after a wildfire or other natural disaster and make temporary repairs to prevent further damage.